SRT (train)

-The Super Rapid Train, often known as SRT, is a high-speed rail service in South Korea operated by SR Corporation.
+The SRT was a high-speed rail service in South Korea operated by SR Corporation.
 The service starts at Suseo station in southeast Seoul and terminates at either Busan station or Mokpo station.

 Around 86% of the train service runs 50 meters underground between Suseo and Cheonan-Asan stations.
 Dongtan station, the first station after departing from Suseo, is the first underground high-speed railway station in Korea.
 The SRT runs the Seoul–Busan route 8 minutes faster than KTX as it travels exclusively on dedicated Suseo–Pyeongtaek, Gyeongbu and Honam HSR lines.
 The Suseo-Pyeongtaek HSR line was built exclusively for this service.

 Branding

 Before the official announcement by SR, Ministry of Land, Infrastructure and Transport used the tentative term Suseo High-speed Railway (수서고속철도).

 On October 12, 2015, SR proposed three candidate names for the new high-speed rail service – SRT (Super Rapid Train), HSR (High-speed train of SR), and SRH (SR High-speed train).
 SRT (Super Rapid Train) was chosen.